rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

       Introducing and explaining various tools and libraries that can be used for Rootstock development.

       **Contribution Ideas:**

-        A. Tutorials on using popular development environments (e.g., Remix, Hardhat, Slither, Viem).
+        * Tutorials on using popular development environments (e.g., Remix, Hardhat, Slither, Viem).

-        B. Explaining the use of testing frameworks and libraries for smart contract testing.
+        * Explaining the use of testing frameworks and libraries for smart contract testing.

-        C. Demonstrating how to use debugging tools to identify and fix issues in Rootstock applications.
+        * Demonstrating how to use debugging tools to identify and fix issues in Rootstock applications.
     </Accordion.Body>
   </Accordion.Item>
   <Accordion.Item eventKey="4">